Critical Analysis of a Jewish Leader: Gideon the Judge

 Children of Israel did what was Evil in the Eyes of HaShem,

-dugouts that are in the mountains, and the caves and strongholds.
-It
+are in the mountains, and the caves and strongholds.
+It happened that

-and they would overrun it.
-They would encamp against them and destroy
+of the East and they would overrun it.
+They would encamp against them and

-the produce of the Land, until the approach to Gaza.
-They would leave no
+destroy the produce of the Land, until the approach to Gaza.
+They would

 AN ANGEL OF G-D, AND THEN G-D